rajavijaysingh/aem-wknd-htl-ui/README.md

 The project is to demonstrate how to use htl for frontend development.
+In this project
+-	Front End devs have their own code base o	Code base uses HTL for HTML generation o	Uses JS/CSS minification o	Webpack to serve html static site for hot UI dev changes
+-	MVN build in place to pull the latest js/css minify it and put it into AEM code base as part of build process

+For trying out the front dev, you would need Nodejs and npm installed.
+After cloning the repository, under ui.frontend folder run the below commands to start the static site

+-	npm install
+-	npm start

+And for deploying the complete AEM package along with js/css code at the root folder
+-	mvn clean install –PautoInstallPackage

 WKND site is used as the reference for the UI development.
 As of now only WKND home page has been setup for frontend development.

 ui.frontend
   - dist    --> folder used to serve the front-end dev files